 Mineral exploration and mining activity also represents a significant force for generating jobs, training, business and investment opportunities for Nunavik Inuit.

-This mining policy applies to the territory north of the 55th parallel in Québec covered by the James Bay and Northern Québec Agreement.
+This mining policy, developed in 2014, applies to the territory north of the 55th parallel in Québec covered by the James Bay and Northern Québec Agreement.
+The document is in Inuktitut, English, and French.

 Click here to read it online.